patrickoser/social-app/README.md

 One step at a time.
-1% better everyday.
+1% better everyday!

 Todo:
     Create cards for posts on Home Feed.